xfenix/django-hmin/README.md

 I got following data (this data comes from field "Waiting (TTFB)", not "Content Download"):
 * htmlmin took about **2.5 seconds**!
 * this package took **100ms**
-As you can see, hmin 0.5+ are slightly slower then 0.3, but this is comes from updated minifcation logic.
+As you can see, hmin 0.5+ are slightly slower than 0.3, but this is comes from updated minifcation logic.
 In previous version minification was not so accurate, as i think.
 But, hmin still very much faster.
 Maybe in the next releases i made some experiments with cython or numba to improve speed.

 ### Old data (version < 0.5)